xlhomme/WCSTerrainProvider/README.md

 For my example I have installed a Geoserver under a Tomcat on my computer.
 I can access the WCS by this URL : http://localhost:8080/geoserver/wcs

-For Cesium, I nneded to initialize the terrainProvider as follow :
+For Cesium, I needed to initialize the terrainProvider as follow :

 ```javascript
 var WCSTerrainProvider = new Cesium.WCSTerrainProvider({